Si6gma/LaserAI/README.md

 `center_x` and `center_y` in `facialRecog.py` are the x and y coordinates

-z coorinate is the distance between the object and the laser, which is not measurable due to technical limitations, therefore will require manual calibration beforehand.
+`Z coordinate` is the distance between the object and the laser, which is not measurable due to technical limitations, therefore will require manual calibration beforehand.

 ## Components